Homotopy theory of symmetric powers: Monoidal model categories

-The category $\C'$ is \emph{flat} if the class of all cofibrations is flat. \xdefi
+The category $\C$ is \emph{flat} if the class of all cofibrations is flat. \xdefi

-For example, if $\C'$ is flat then for any cofibrant object $X \in \C'$ and any weak equivalence $y \in \C$, the map $y \t X$ is a weak equivalence.
+For example, if $\C$ is flat then for any cofibrant object $X \in \C$ and any weak equivalence $y \in \C$, the map $y \t X$ is a weak equivalence.
 In this slightly weaker form, flatness is independently due to Hovey \cite[Definition~2.4]{Hovey:Smith}.
 Actually, the notion appears already in \cite[Theorem~4.3]{SchwedeShipley:Algebras}.
 We use the above slightly stronger definition since it is stable under weak saturation of $S$ (\refth{power.weakly.saturated}\refit{flat.weakly.sat}).
-This is useful to show the stability of flatness under transfer (\refpr{monoidal.transfer}\refit{transfer.flat}) and localization (\refpr{monoidal.localization}\refit{localization.flat}).
+This is useful to show the stability of flatness under transfer (\refpr{transfer.monoidal}\refit{transfer.flat}) and localization (\refpr{monoidal.localization}\refit{localization.flat}).

-In general, we avoid cofibrancy hypotheses where possible, in particular, we do not in general assume that the monoidal unit~$1$ is cofibrant.
-The combination of the following two lemmas is useful to establish h-monoidality and flatness in practice, though.
+If all objects in a monoidal model category $\C$ are cofibrant then $\C$ is left proper \cite[Corollary~13.1.3]{Hirschhorn:Model}, quasi-tractable, h-monoidal \cite[Lemma 1.8]{BataninBerger:Homotopy}, and flat \cite[Remark~3.4]{SchwedeShipley:Algebras}.
+In general, though, we avoid cofibrancy hypotheses where possible, in particular, we do not in general assume that the monoidal unit~$1$ is cofibrant.

-\lemm Let $\C$ be a model category in which all objects are cofibrant.
-Then $\C$ is left proper and quasi-tractable.
-Moreover, tractability follows from combinatoriality, while h-monoidality and flatness follow from monoidality. \xlemm